 That's because compression socks are designed to improve circulation to flush out lactic acid for a shorter recovery time, boost performance and provide protection and relief from injuries like shin splints and plantar fasciitis.
 Many professional athletes swear by compression socks and calf sleeves to keep their legs energized during a race or while training.
 Boston Marathon winner Meb Keflezighi proudly sports his CEP compression socks while competing in marathons and during training.
 CEP offers a wide range of performance socks and sleeves in bright blues, greens, pinks and purples for men and women, as well as classic white and black.

 If you're looking for the perfect "all-in-one" performance and recovery sock, try a pair of socks that provides 15-20 mmHg of compression, so your legs stay energized and heal quickly.
 This level of compression is also recommended for travel and everyday wear, so you can even wear them to work so your legs are rested for a run afterwards.
-If you need all-over coverage, try a pairing your socks with the Zensah Recovery Capri - great to wear during or after a run, while traveling, or during the day to promote healing.
-It is made with an anti-odor, moisture-wicking fabric that thermo-regulates to keep you comfortable at any temperature.
-This high-tech capri even prevents chafing and stabilizes muscles to prevent injury.
+If you need all-over coverage, try a pairing your socks with the Solidea Compression Capri - great to wear during or after a run, while traveling, or during the day to promote circulation.
+These high-tech capris utilize patented Micro Massage fabric to help stimulate lymphatic circulation and even helps to fight cellulite!
+These capri are made from a breathable fabric that is embedded with silver ions to prevent bacteria and odor.
 You can see why a lot of runners have started wearing compression tights and capris!

 We all know that feeling when you over-do it and your legs are screaming.
 Luckily, there's an easy fix.
 After getting back from a long run, throw on a pair of recovery socks so you can get back out there the next day.
 If you suffered from shin splints in the past, compression socks can help prevent and relieve the pain, so an injury doesn't slow you down.
 To get the maximum recovery benefits, wear compression socks instead of sleeves.
 If you're wondering if you should try leg sleeves or socks, it's mostly up to your personal preference.
 Learn more about the difference between compression socks and sleeves, and see our recommendations in both styles for performance and recovery.